BioSpyder-Bioinformatics/analysis_tools/local_dash_app/README.md

 ### Advanced users only
 The webapp creates a directory named temposeq_aligner_assets in your $HOME path.
 In order to completely remove any trace of the app, you should delete that folder too (it contains all the conda executables)

+### Troubleshooting

+Often, WSL does not have all the packages to handle all of Linux functionalities.
+This is fine as it saves memory, however some apps have dependencies on those same Linux base packages.
+Samtools is one of them.
+*Double check if samtools is working properly by typing in a WSL terminal:*
+`$HOME/temposeq_aligner_assets/conda/bin/samtools`
+If no error messages are thrown then you do not need to take any further action.

+If the error message "libncurses.so.5: cannot open shared object file: No such file or directory" is thrown, install the required dependencies typing:
+`sudo apt-get install libncurses5`
+You will be prompted to insert your password.
+Once complete, try to run the previous command again and everything should be fixed.
+If not please contact the distributors.